audiotool/manual/manuals/editor/midi.rst

 When clicking this icon Audiotool will wait for you to play a note on your Midi Meyboard.
 Once you have done so you can play the device with your Midi Keyboard.
-If you have multiple Midi Keyboards you can easily assing different Keyboard to different synthesisers.
+If you have multiple Midi Keyboards you can easily assign different Keyboard to different synthesisers.
 You can also connect one Midi Keyboard to multiple synthesisers.
 Or try to use the :ref:`Notesplitter` to play multiple synthesisers with one Midi Keyboard.